-- You have a 4 week check-out period for both physical and digital books. - You can renew a book IF it is still in the check-out period.
-If you have a missing book or an overdue book, you will not be allowed to renew any library materials. - If you have a lost/overdue book, you will not be able to check out any other library materials until the book has been returned or paid for, regardless if it is for a class. - Your book will automatically be marked lost after 60 days overdue. - How You Will Be Notified - Please note, you always receive a card/receipt in your book that reminds you when your book is due.
+- You have a 4-week check-out period for both physical and digital books. - You can renew a book IF it is still in the check-out period.
+If you have a missing book or an overdue book, you will not be allowed to renew any library materials. - If you have a lost/overdue book, you will not be able to check out any other library materials until the book has been returned or paid for, regardless if it is for a class. - Your book will automatically be marked lost after 60 days overdue.

+• How You Will Be Notified

+- Please note, you will always have a stamped date in your book so you know when it is due.
 You are first and foremost responsible for when your book is due!
-However, in case you do forget you will be notified in the following way: - Schoology Messages: Personal messages will be sent via Schoology letting you know that your book is late and needs to be returned.
+However, in case you do forget you will be notified in the following way: - Schoology Messages: Personal messages will be sent via Schoology letting you know that your book is late and needs to be returned. - Email: If you do not respond to your Schoology message, we also may be contacting you or your parent/guardian via email.

-• Fees and Fines
+Fees and Fines

-- You will be charged the price of the replacement copy of any lost/damaged materials if the book is lost or damaged beyond repair. - We will find the cheapest copy on Amazon and charge you that amount. - If the book is not returned or paid for, the price of the book will be left for you to pay and will stay on your account until you do so. - After 60 days of your book being overdue, your book(s) will be marked lost.
+- You will be charged the price of the replacement copy of any lost/damaged materials if the book is lost or damaged beyond repair. - We will find the cheapest copy on Amazon and charge you that amount. - o If the book is not returned or paid for, the price of the book will be left for you to pay and will stay on your account until you do so. - After 60 days of your book being overdue, your book(s) will be marked lost.
 If we need to replace your lost book, then you will be charged the replacement cost. - There are NO reimbursements.
 If you have paid for the book and find it later, there will be no reimbursements given.